freenas/freenas-docs/freenas_account.rst

 "Advanced Mode".
 To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
-Table 4.2a summarizes the options which are available when you create or modify a user account.
+Table 4.2a summarizes the options which are available when user accounts are created or modified.

 **Figure 4.2b: Adding or Editing a User Account**